drtux/digital-inclusion-plotter-Discovery/README.md

 - Device based digital inclusion scale
 - More then one point on scale - one for mobile and tablet / one for desktop
 - Hierarchy of action buttons - one major plus secondary
+- Enable flexible for researchers to "add" questions to the plotter themselves.
+They could then categories the questions into DI related categories, which the plotter would then plot.

 ##Other
 - Fix score calculation